Frank Magerman

-Frank Magerman (born 9 November 1977 in Dendermonde) is a retired Belgian football midfielder and current manager of Berchem Sport.
+Frank Magerman (born 9 November 1977 in Dendermonde) is a retired Belgian football midfielder and current assistant manager of K Beerschot VA.

 Career

 Frank made his debut in Belgian football with then First Division team SK Beveren.
 After relegation in 1996 and promotion in 1997, he moved to now defunct K.S.V.
 Waregem in Belgian Second Division in 1998.
 After only one year he moved on to Belgian Second Division club K.V.
 Oostende.

 After a loan spell with Verbroedering Geel in 2001 he joined Eendracht Aalst.
 After a two-year spell with RS Waasland he moved to then Fourth Division club K Rupel Boom FC.

 After the season 2009–2010, Frank won The Golden Shoe, a price awarded to the best player of the season, chosen by the supports.

 After the relegation back to Belgian Third Division, Frank signed a contract with Second Division side Standaard Wetteren.
 With this club he was also relegated to Third Division.

 In June 2012, Magerman signed a two-year contract with newly promoted Third Division side Berchem Sport.